 Austin Harrington is a PhD student in the Rhetoric and Professional Communication program.
 He received his MFA in Nonfiction Creative Writing from Lesley University in Boston.
 His thesis for his Master’s program focused on a range of struggles being faced by working class and impoverished communities in the Midwest.
 Following graduation from Lesley, he spent three years working as a political journalist in Iowa where he was able to cover local and national politics, including the run-up to the 2016 U.S. presidential election.
 Since entering Iowa State’s RPC PhD program his research has remained focused on issues impacting working class and impoverished communities.
 He also teaches Speech Communications 212 within the English department.

-Mariah Kemp is an RPC PhD student who graduated with a Master’s in RCPC from Iowa State and a Bachelor’s in Rhetoric and Writing from The University of Texas at Austin.
-Her research interests are narrative, identity, digital humanities, visual rhetoric, and criminal trial rhetoric.
-She received a Freda Huncke Graduate Teaching Fellowship for the 2017-2018 school year, and has taught both Foundational English courses as well as Public Speaking.
-Outside of the university, she enjoys road trips, visiting antique shops for home decor, and fountain pens.
-Her home is the Southwest, where the dry heat envelopes you and crackles against your skin, and the lightning strikes purple and plasma white.
-She misses that the most since moving to Ames.
+Mariah Kemp is an RPC PhD student who graduated with a Master’s in RCPC from Iowa State and a Bachelor’s in Rhetoric & Writing from The University of Texas at Austin.
+Her research interests include narrative, trauma, liminality, identity, and memory.
+She received a Freda Huncke Graduate Teaching Fellowship for 2017-2018, and has taught Foundational English courses, Business Communication, and Public Speaking.
+Outside of the university, she enjoys road trips, painting, and cuddling her three pet rats.
+Her home is the Southwest, where the dry heat envelopes you and crackles against your skin, and the lightning strikes purple and plasma white—but Ames makes a pretty good home for the moment.

-Krista loves teaching and mentoring college students in public speaking, communication theory, leadership development, and other areas related to rhetoric and communication.
+Krista loves teaching and mentoring college students in public speaking, rhetorical theory and history, leadership development, and other areas related to rhetoric and communication.
 She is passionate about supporting students in their academic journeys.
-Her research interests include women’s political communication (specifically, women’s campaign ads for U.S. Senate), U.S. public address, rhetorical theory, and the classical rhetorical tradition.
+Her research interests include U.S. public address, rhetorical theory, and the classical rhetorical tradition.
 Currently, she is interested in the rhetorical intersections of time and place.

 Angela Richard is a PhD student in Rhetorical and Professional Communication.
 Her current research interests include organizational communication, leadership, and diversity and inclusion.
 She enjoys teaching business communication and basic composition courses as well as tutoring in the ISU Writing and Media Center.
 She also spent two year as the writing tutor for ISU’s TRIO Student Support Services Program.